Zimmerman, Fedde power Nationals to 8-2 victory over Marlins

 TRAINER’S ROOM

-Marlins: Manager Don Mattingly said RHP Sandy Alcantara was fine the day after being hit on the left knee by a smash from Juan Soto in the fourth inning of an eight-inning, one-hit effort. … C-OF Jorge Alfaro, who left Saturday’s game with left calf tightness, was available to pinch-hit.
+Marlins: Mattingly said RHP Sandy Alcantara was fine the day after being hit on the left knee by a smash from Juan Soto in the fourth inning of an eight-inning, one-hit effort. … C-OF Jorge Alfaro, who left Saturday’s game with left calf tightness, was available to pinch-hit.

-Nationals: Manager Dave Martinez, who had an operation on his left ankle Sept.
+Nationals: Martinez, who had an operation on his left ankle Sept.
 2 and has been wearing a cast, had a follow-up procedure Tuesday.
-Bench coach Tim Bogar managed the team.

 UP NEXT